John-Rivero/Data-Analyst-Portfolio/README.md

 - This project is an analysis of datasets of countries' yearly GDP, starting from the year 1960 - 2021

 - Countries' GDP datasets are obtained from [The World Bank](https://data.worldbank.org/indicator/NY.GDP.MKTP.CD)
+- Analyze countries' gdp data between the 1960 to 2021.
         - Objectives:
-        - Create a PostgreSQL Database
-        - Visualize the GDP datasets in Tableu
+            - Determine the nation with the highest annual GDP growth.

-        - Create a Python code to get necessary information depending on the user's input
+            - Calculate the proportion of the country with the top GDP relative to the global total.

+            -Evaluate the country that has recorded the lowest performance.